m1stik/Billboard-Hot-100-To-Spotify-Playlist/README.md

 ### Libraries
 - requests (no need to install)
-- bs4 (needed to install)
+- bs4 (needed to install) - pip install bs4
-- spotipy (needed to isntall)
+- spotipy (needed to install) - pip install spotipy

 ### Notes
-- The app might not add exactly 100 tracks to your playlist because of not availability on Spotify or weird name on the Billboard website
+- The app might not add exactly 100 tracks to your playlist because of unavailability on Spotify or weird name on the Billboard website
 - Available data is only from August 4, 1958